scholarslab/CodeLab/Week07/homework.md

 2. Use your class to create three historical figures

-- use that class three times to create three historical figures
-- print out all three figures information when you run the script
+3. print out all three figures information when you run the script

-3. Write the historical figures information to a text file using the python `io` library.
+4. Write the historical figures information to a text file using the python `io` library.

 ![https://media.giphy.com/media/b55x0VFpFKm7S/giphy.gif](https://media.giphy.com/media/b55x0VFpFKm7S/giphy.gif)